 How do you hand wash clothes?

-Share your hand washing tips and clothing cleaning tricks with us!
+Share your clothing cleaning tricks with us!